 Only one copy of this Proxy Statement and the Company's 2021 Annual Report or one copy of the Notice of Internet Availability of Proxy Materials is being delivered to multiple registered shareholders at a shared address who have affirmatively consented, in writing, to the householding process, unless the Company has subsequently received contrary instructions from one or more of such registered shareholders.
-A separate proxy card is being included for each account at the shared address to which paper copies of this Proxy Statement and the Company's 2021 Annual Report or a separate copy of the Notice of Internet Availability of Proxy Materials to a registered shareholder at a shared address to which a single copy of the sed occuments was delivered.
-A registered shareholder at a shared address may contact the Company by all addressed to The Scotts Miracle-Gro Company, Investor Relations Department, 14111 Scottslawn Road, Marysville, Ohio 43041, or by phone at (937) 644-0011, to: (a) request additional copies of this Proxy Statement and the Company's 2021 Annual Report or Notice of Internet Availability of Proxy Materials; or (b) notify the Company that such registered shareholders, because of the Scotts Miracle-Gro Company, Investor Relations Department, 14111 Scottslawn Road, Marysville, Ohio 43041, or by phone at (937) 644-0011, to: (a) request additional copies of this Proxy Statement on Notice of Internet Availability of Proxy Materials; or (b) notify the Company that such registered shareholders.
+A separate proxy card is being included for each account at the shared address to which paper copies of this Proxy Statement and the Company's 2021 Annual Report have been delivered.
+The Company will promptly deliver, upon written or oral request, a separate copy of this Proxy Statement and the Company's 2021 Annual Report or a separate copy of the Notice of Internet Availability of Proxy Materials to a registered shareholder at a shared address to which a single copy of these documents was delivered.
+A registered shareholder at a shared address may contact the Company by mail addressed to The Scotts Miracle-Gro Company, Investor Relations Department, 14111 Scottslawn Road, Marysville, Ohio 43041, or by phone at (937) 644-0011, to: (a) request additional copies of this Proxy Statement and the Company's 2021 Annual Report or the Notice of Internet Availability of Proxy Materials; or (b) notify the Company that such registered shareholder wishes to receive a separate annual report to shareholders, proxy statement or Notice of Internet Availability of Proxy Materials, as applicable, in the future.